hbinn/2017capstone_bus_mobile_app/README.md

 Currently, we only cover Kyonggi-do based bus.
 Not sure about expending our service to whole state of Korea.
-And we are not sure about launching this app to play stroe either.
+And we are not sure about launching this app to play store either.

-**We're four student of Kyonggi uni's computer science dept and our team name is "foreigner".**
+We're four student of Kyonggi uni's computer science dept and our team name is "foreigner".
 If you have any question or find a problem, please let us know.
 You will be always welcome.

 e-mail: absinthe4902@gmail.com